ant-design/ant-design/components/radio/demo/radiogroup.md

 ## en-US

-A set of mutually exclusive Radio with the use of
+A group of radio components.

 ```jsx
 import { Radio } from 'antd';